IWC Schaffhausen: 1970–present

 In the 1970s and 80s, due to the quartz crisis, the Swiss watchmaking industry underwent a phase of far-reaching technological change.
 The era saw the first use of miniaturized electric batteries as a source of energy for wristwatches and some eventually unsuccessful technologies, such as the electronically controlled balance.
 The Uhrenfabrik H. E. Homberger co-founded and was a shareholder in the Centre Électronique Horloger (CEH) in Neuchâtel and was financially involved in the development of the Beta 21 quartz wristwatch movement, which was first presented to the public at the 1969 Industrial Fair in Basel and used by other manufactures such as the Omega Electroquartz watches.
 In value terms, this movement accounted for about 5-6% of total sales of quartz watches.
 Parallel to this, the company expanded its collection of jeweller watches to include ladies watches with mechanical movements.
 1973 was IWC's most successful year of the post-war period.

-A rise in gold prices in 1974 had grave consequences for the watch exporting industry.
-Between 1970 and 1974 the price of gold rose from 4,850 to 18,000 francs and the value of the US dollar against the Swiss currency fell by up to 40%.
+A rise in gold prices in 1974 had grave consequences for the watch-exporting industry.
+Between 1970 and 1974, the price of gold rose from 4,850 to 18,000 francs and the value of the US dollar against the Swiss currency fell by up to 40%.
 As a result, the price of watch exports rose by as much as 250%.

 A change of direction was necessary, and this led to the adoption of a number of measures.
-In order to survive, IWC, under the leadership of Director and CEO Otto Heller, built up a line of pocket watches, and, apart from setting up its own modern wristwatch and case manufacturing facilities, began working closely with Ferdinand A. Porsche as an external designer.
-In addition, IWC pioneered new watchmaking technologies, notably the first titanium bracelets, developed in 1978.
+In order to survive, IWC, under the leadership of Directors Otto Heller and Hannes Pantli, built up a line of pocket watches and, apart from setting up its own modern wristwatch and case manufacturing facilities, began working closely with Ferdinand A. Porsche as an external designer.
+In addition, IWC pioneered new watchmaking technologies, notably the first titanium bracelets, developed in 1980, in Porsche Design watches, such as the Chronograph Nr.
+1 and the Ocean 2000, launched in 1982.

 For its new plans, IWC required a high level of venture capital.
 With the help of the Swiss Bank Corporation, the company was put in contact with VDO Adolf Schindling AG, which took a majority interest in IWC in 1978.